mdio49/nes-emulator/README.md

 4. If the build succeeded, then the output should be `emu`, potentially with a file extension that depends on your operating system.

 ## Usage Instructions
 Once you have a copy of the emulator, you can run it through the terminal by providing a ROM as the first command line argument, (i.e. `./emu <ROM>`).
-The emulator provides support up to as many mappers as it has implemented.
+The emulator provides support for as many ROMs up to as many mappers as it has implemented.
 If a particular mapper is not supported, then a message will be printed in the terminal and the emulator will not attempt to execute the ROM.

 There are other flags that may be included:
 - `-l`: Logs all CPU instructions to a file named `emu.log`.
 Will significantly slow down the emulator.
 Useful only for debugging purposes.